nowucca/SimpleAffableBean/docs/pages/tutorial/setting-up-development-environment.md

 * Install the Tomcat web application server underneath **$SAB_HOME**: This application server is a Java program that is used to run web applications, such as the Simple Affable Bean web application.
 Please install the [latest Tomcat 8.5 version](http://tomcat.apache.org/download-80.cgi).
 The download is a .zip or .tar.gz file that can simply be unpacked inside **$SAB_HOME**.
 Installation simply involves unpacking the file.

+> **Windows users: please install the standalone and NOT the service version of Tomcat.
+The reason for this is so that yourself and your development tools control when the Tomcat server is running by yourself.**

 You will know when you are finished installing Tomcat when you can see:
 {% highlight bash %}